doomemacs/doomemacs/README.md

 YES=1 make update
 ```

-These can also be invoked from within emacs:
+These commands are also available from within Emacs:

 + `doom/packages-install`
 + `doom/packages-update`